 {iWiki Article: http://iwiki.pentaho.com/display/DOC/Workflow+during+a+Sprint}

 The documentation team uses JIRA cases to track our progress during a sprint through the Work view.
-The workflow of a case moves from left (“To Do”) to right (“Done”).
-When you sign up for a case, you will move the case through the columns (“In Progress” and “In Review”).
-Once in “Resolved,” the story is inspected by the product owner who moves it to the “Done” column.
+The workflow of a case moves from left (the To Do column) to right (the Done column).
+When you sign up for a case, you will move the case through the columns (In Progress and In Review).
+Once in Resolved, the story is inspected by the product owner who moves it to the Done column.

 You should familiarize yourself with the following parts of the Work view of the current documentation backlog: